robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 ## Secure software cannot be intentionally .red[subverted or forced to fail]
 The software that remains .red[correct] and predictable in spite of intentional efforts to compromise .red[dependability] ???
 Leave it to academics to use big words!
+It tells you what the outcome is, but you have no idea what to do to get there.
 ---
 # Software Engineering Institute